gatsbyjs/gatsby/docs/docs/reference/release-notes/image-migration-guide.md

 The first is an image type called `fullWidth`.
 This image is designed to be used for things like hero images and generates image sizes accordingly.
 Instead of passing something like `maxWidth`, it takes an array called `breakpoints` that will generate images designed for those screen sizes.
 In most cases will not need to provide these, as there are default values that work for most sites.
 Note that `fullWidth` images will expand to fit the width of their container, even if that width is larger than the source image.

 The second is a responsive image type called `constrained` that generates smaller images, but nothing larger than the original image source size.
-Additionally, you can pass `width` and/or `height` to limit the largest image generated to that size.
+Additionally, you can pass `width` and/or `height` to limit the displayed image to that size.
+In this case, larger images may be generated for high-density screens.

 #### maxWidth